Luffy7854/1st-Project/README.md

 REQUIREMENTS : Our chatbot run only in REPL environment.
 Only the users who can use this environment can use the chatbot to get informations about Prague city.

-If some toursits want to, they can also use another environment which allow clojure programm.
+If some toursits want to, they can also use another environment which allow clojure program.

 To use this simple chatbot.
    -  First you have to say "hello"